MJDarling-web/Mystery/plan.md

 - [x] Design on paper
 - [x] Figma design
 - [x] Open Source on github
-- [ ] 8/1?
+- [x] 8/1?
 Complete unit tests and one-to-many mapping of project DB
+- [ ] admin facing pages for creating the characters, story,
+- [ ] Create a clean.db for use of testing and then either a primary database or new columns for testing this db so I don't delete MM data when testing in the future.
+- [ ] Creating of user facing interactive webpages for game
+- Admin creds through AWS and pages for story character creation through website.

 - [ ] DB design
 - [ ] set up plan